-We have required 9 biology courses for the Biology major for over 20 years.
+We have required 9 biology courses (plus Biostatistics) for the Biology major for over 20 years.
 The majors curriculum was modified in 1992 to become the 4 core/5 elective system you know.
 Prior to then, 5 core courses and 4 electives were required, and students did not begin the major until the fall of the sophomore year.
 The new curriculum starts a semester earlier and provides more flexibility in elective choices for majors.
-Nearly all Biology departments in colleges like ours require at least 8 biology courses (plus additional courses in chemistry, physics, and math).
-The number of required biology core courses varies from 2 to 6.
-Most colleges constrain elective choices in some way – e.g., by requiring every student to take at least one course each in categories like “Cell & Molecular Biology,” “Organismal Biology,” and “Ecology & Evolutionary Biology.”
+Nearly all Biology departments in colleges like ours require at least 8 biology courses (plus additional courses in chemistry, physics, and math), and constrain elective choices in some way – e.g., by requiring every student to take at least one course each in categories like “Cell & Molecular Biology,” “Organismal Biology,” and “Ecology & Evolutionary Biology.”
 The Biology faculty believe that requiring 5 electives is important for all Biology majors, particularly since 2 of the 5 electives may be taken in the form of Independent Study (Bio 390, 490), Directed Readings (Bio 391), or a combination of these specialized, one-on-one courses.
 We do not constrain elective choices in any way other than the requirement that 4 of them be lab courses (next point) and that one of them be a Biology Writing course (BWR).

 We strongly believe you learn biology best (and enjoy it most) in the lab and field, where hands-on, experimental, investigative work with living organisms (or parts thereof…) and advanced instrumentation develops your practical skills as scientists and prepares you well for graduate school, professional school, or the job market.
 Traditionally, all electives for the Biology major were lab courses.
 The Bio faculty decided in 2001 to allow one of the 5 electives to be a non-lab seminar.
-The reason for this was two-fold: (1) some advanced courses we wanted to teach were better-suited to a seminar format, and (2) it was important for us to offer more general education courses, particularly Foundations courses.
-Offering some seminar electives made it possible for us to offer more Foundations courses.
+The reason for this was two-fold: (1) some advanced courses we wanted to teach were better-suited to a seminar format, and (2) it was important for us to offer more general education courses, particularly Connections and Natural Science in Perspective (NSP) courses.
+Offering some seminar electives made it possible for us to offer more general education courses.
 Most colleges like us allow both lab and non-lab electives to count toward the biology major, so our policy of allowing one seminar elective is not unusual.

 We strongly believe that advanced courses should not be large.
 The reason is simple: you learn better in smaller courses, particularly courses with intensive laboratory and field components.
 Most of you expected to be able to take smaller classes and interact extensively with your professors when you decided to attend a liberal arts college like F&M. For many years, we have set elective enrollment caps at 16 students.
 Our experience is that this is the maximum size for effective teaching in the lab and field, particularly for investigative, experimental work.
 (Note: We allow labs in the core courses to exceed 16 for pragmatic reasons.
 The demand for these courses is higher than for most electives, and it is important to accommodate students who wish to enroll in the core courses, particularly in Bio 110 and Bio 220, as they explore their interests in Biology, complete requirements for other majors or PHA, etc.).